You are currently viewing: Medela - English

 For most moms, uneven supply shouldn’t be an issue.
 Get more information here.

-Mother pumping with Medela Freestyle Flex™ Two-phase double electric breast pump
+A mom pumping with a Medela Freestyle Flex™ Two-phase double electric breast pump while sitting at home.

 All moms are different – and so are breasts!
 No person is perfectly symmetrical, so it’s no surprise that many breastfeeding moms find they have an uneven milk supply or less milk production in one breast than the other.
 It’s very common to find that one breast produces less milk, and if you and your baby are comfortable, there’s no reason to try to change it.
 In fact, there may not be anything you can do about an uneven supply.
 However, if you have an uneven milk supply and are wondering how to increase milk supply in one breast to even production out, relieve discomfort, and make feeding more effective, check out the tips and information below.